 Because prayer involves asking human beings to interact with a supernatural being, it sometimes feels confusing, ambiguous, and elusive.
-This month, Ministry to Parents focuses on simple and helpful tools for praying.
-Today’s guest post is by Dr. Ed Laymance, Founder and Director of Impact Counseling & Guidance Center in Arlington, Texas.
-We asked Dr. Laymance to Help Parents Lead by sharing his experience on how to pray where he offers one way to talk WITH God instead of talking AT God.
+We asked Dr. Ed Laymance, from DrEdLaymance.com to share his experience on how to pray, giving us a simple solution of how to talk WITH God instead of talking AT God.

 HOW TO PRAY: One Way to Talk with God Instead of Talking at God